 ESUPS started as a pilot project in the Philippines.
 After the large international response to super typhoon Haiyan, many agencies and organisations were present with stock in country.
 This allowed to gather a good amount of data and start computing them into a workable model.

 Nepal, that saw preparedness measures being implemented prior to the 2015 earthquake, became the following country of focus for two reasons: firstly because data were immediately and freshly available; secondly, because multiplying the number of countries being engaged in a single region offers an opportunity to start drawing a broader picture of the pre-positioning situation at a regional level.

-As the project work is still in progress in the current and prospective countries of engagement, we suggest to consult the available documents on the respective country pages or ESUPS social media channels (LinkedIn and Facebook) for the latest updates.
+As the project work is still in progress in the current and prospective countries of engagement, we suggest to consult the available documents on the respective country pages and to follow ESUPS social media channels (LinkedIn and Facebook) for the latest updates.